-Articles supplied by the British Library can usually be sent direct to your University of Leicester e-mail account as secure electronic documents (SEDs).
+Articles supplied by the British Library will usually be sent direct to your University of Leicester email account as secure electronic documents (SEDs).

 In order to comply with UK copyright law the British Library uses digital rights management measures which mean these documents must be opened and printed within 14 days, you cannot save the PDF and reopen it.

 Please note that Adobe software is required to open SEDs, and there is a known issue with the version installed on campus computers (please see below).

 Accessing your documents

 The British Library will send you an email informing you once your document is available.
 This email will include the order/request number in the header subject line and will contain the link to your document.

 Step one: Click this link to download and open the document.
 Note, you must be online at the time in order to do this.

 Step two: You will be able to revisit and view the document by following the link for up to 14 days, but you will only ever be able to print it once.

 It is advisable to print the article immediately - on an Open Access PC do not close the document or log out until you have printed it out.